Build Spectacular Power BI Dashboards using Zebra BI custom visuals

 Another visual that shines in Power BI dashboards are Zebra BI's small multiples.
 This powerful method puts multiple scaled charts on a single page.
 In this example, a single glance will tell you that men's fashion is the largest category and how it compares to others:

-The interactive nature of Power BI comes handy in this view as well.
+The interactive nature of Power BI comes in handy in this view as well.
 For a better understanding of data, you can exclude specific charts with a couple of clicks.
 You just need to hold down CTRL and select the charts you want to view.
 Visuals then adjust automatically for a better viewing experience - charts become larger and more readable.

 This report also features a great example of a slicer (in the top right corner).
 A slicer narrows the portion of the dataset shown in other visualizations in a report.
 For example, you can use slicers as an alternate way of filtering to easily add or remove months from the charts in your reports.